siebrenf/lore/README.md

 ```

 Update the `config.yaml`.
-- Adapters, primers and barcodes for the 5' Kinnex kit can be downloaded by lore, or can be placed inside the results directory.
+- Adapters, primers and barcodes for the 5' Kinnex kit can be downloaded by LoRE, or can be placed inside the results directory.
 - The results directory (as well as any other directory) can be set in the config.
   The default results directory is `./results`.
 - The genome and gene annotation need to be obtained manually.